Life Update and Thank You 2023

 • Per year, a pilot is not allowed to fly for more than 900 hours.

 • You can have a little bit more of a stable work-life balance if you work for a short-haul airline.
 Generally, you will get your shifts a month or two in advance.
-However, do prepared to be on call as well.
+However, be prepared to be on call as well.

-• Because of the above point, you should live near to the airport where you are based because you will be expected to get there on relatively short notice at times.
+• Because of the above point, you should live near the airport where you are based because you will be expected to get there on relatively short notice at times.

 How much can you earn?